markreno/azure-docs/articles/active-directory/saas-apps/fortigate-ssl-vpn-tutorial.md

 In this section, you test your Azure AD single sign-on configuration using the Access Panel.

 When you click the FortiGate SSL VPN tile in the Access Panel, you should be automatically signed in to the FortiGate SSL VPN for which you set up SSO.
 For more information about the Access Panel, see [Introduction to the Access Panel](https://docs.microsoft.com/azure/active-directory/active-directory-saas-access-panel-introduction).

+In practice, we recommend using the VPN client provided by Fortinet - FortiClient.
+This provides the best end user experience.

 ## Additional resources